asmii27/supply-chain-env/README.md

 ## 🌍 Why Supply Chain?

 Inventory management is one of the most economically impactful real-world planning problems.
 Businesses lose billions annually to stockouts, overstock, and poor timing.
-This environment gives AI agents a faithful simulation of those exact tradeoffs — the same decisions a supply chain manager makes every day.
+This environment gives AI agents a faithful simulation of those exact tradeoffs, the same decisions a supply chain manager makes every day.

 ---